Miazhi24/Miazhi24/README.md

 My journey in the tech realm is fueled by a deep fascination for game development.
 I find joy in participating in game jams, always eager to collaborate and explore innovative ideas.

 Beyond lines of code, I delve into the world of 3D animation and sculpting, adding an artistic flair to my technical endeavors.
 From a young age, my dream has been to create something that brings enjoyment to others.
-I believe in the profound wisdom captured by Vegeta's words:
+I find profound wisdom captured in these's words:

 > "I do not fear this new challenge, rather like a true warrior, I will rise to meet it." - Vegeta